 - Too much iron buildup in the body

-- Wilson’s disease, when people store too much copper in the liver
+- Wilson’s disease, when people store too much copper in the liver.

 The biggest issue of cirrhosis is that people don’t notice the early signs most of the time.
 Cirrhosis is diagnosed with a blood test, checking your medical history, and analyzing the risk factors linked to liver damage.
-Once the liver cannot purify the blood, break down toxins, and help with vitamin absorption, symptoms will start to be noticeable.
+Once the liver cannot purify the blood, break down toxins, and help with vitamin absorption, symptoms will become noticeable.
 Unfortunately, most people don’t experience symptoms until the disorder has progressed.
 The most common symptoms include:

 - Decreased appetite